 Corporate Criminal Tax Law and Tax Compliance in Germany

-Advice on tax criminal law for companies
+Advice on German criminal tax law for companies

 This quickly leads to the question of whether the error is based on criminal energy or was brought to light by a company's internal control system (ICS).
 The latter can constitute an argument against the assumption that a criminal offence has been committed.